Mordechai Yosef Leiner: Biography

-Rabbi Mordechai Yosef was born in Tomashov (Tomaszów Lubelski) in 1801 to his father Reb Yaakov the son of Reb Mordechai of Sekul, a descendant of Rabbi Saul Wahl.
-At the age of two he became orphaned of his father.
-He became a disciple of Reb Simcha Bunim of Peshischa where he joined Rabbi Menachem Mendel of Kotzk and Rabbi Yosef of Yartshev; both were also born in Tomashov.
-When Rabbi Menachem Mendel became Rebbe in Kotzk, Reb Mordechai Yosef became his disciple there; then in 1839 became himself a rebbe in Tomaszów, moving subsequently to Izbica.
+Mordechai Yosef Leiner was born in Tomashov (Tomaszów Lubelski) in 1801.
+His father Yaakov, who died when he was two, was the son of Mordechai of Sekul, a descendant of Rabbi Saul Wahl.
+He became a disciple of Simcha Bunim of Peshischa where he joined Rabbi Menachem Mendel of Kotzk and Rabbi Yosef of Yartshev; both were also born in Tomashov.
+When Menachem Mendel became Rebbe in Kotzk, Leiner became his disciple there; then in 1839 became himself a rebbe in Tomaszów, moving subsequently to Izbica.

 His leading disciple was Rabbi Yehuda Leib Eiger (1816-1888), grandson of Rabbi Akiva Eiger.
 His students included Rabbi Zadok HaKohen of Lublin (1823–1900), his son, Rabbi Yaakov Leiner (1828–1878) and his grandson Rabbi Gershon Henoch Leiner of Radzyn.

-Mordechai Yosef Leiner is buried in an ohel in the Jewish cemetery in Izbica.
+Leiner is buried in an ohel in the Jewish cemetery in Izbica.

 Relationship with the Kotzker Rebbe

-Rabbi Leiner was the right-hand man of the Kotzker rebbe, Rabbi Menachem Mendel of Kotzk, by whom he was charged with overseeing the Hasidim.
-In 1840 Leiner had a public and dramatic falling out with the Kotzker Rebbe.
+Leiner was the right-hand man of the Menachem Mendel of Kotzk, by whom he was charged with overseeing the Hasidim.
+In 1840 Leiner had a public and dramatic falling out with him.
 On the day after Simchat Torah of that year, Leiner left Kotzk with many of his followers to form his own hasidic circle.
 The reasons given for the break are varied.

 Thought

-Rabbi Leiner is best known for his work Mei Hashiloach ("מי השילוח") a popular collection of his teachings on the weekly Torah portion and Jewish holidays, published by his grandson, Rabbi Gershon Leiner, and usually printed in 2 volumes.
+Leiner is best known for his work Mei Hashiloach ("מי השילוח") a popular collection of his teachings on the weekly Torah portion and Jewish holidays, published by his grandson, Rabbi Gershon Leiner, and usually printed in 2 volumes.

 It has twice been translated into English.

 The work was however controversial; attempts were even made to sabotage the press on which it was being printed.

-In particular R. Leiner's view regarding Free will was at serious odds with the standard Jewish view.
+In particular Leiner's view regarding Free will was at serious odds with the standard Jewish view.

-Here R. Leiner expressed the doctrine that all events, including human actions, are absolutely under God's control, or as Rabbinic discourse would phrase it, by "hashgacha pratis."
+Here Leiner expressed the doctrine that all events, including human actions, are absolutely under God's control, or as Rabbinic discourse would phrase it, by "hashgacha pratis."

 Thus, if everything is determined by God, then even sin is done in accordance with God's will.

 He presents defenses of various Biblical sins, such as Korach's rebellion, Zimri during the Heresy of Peor, and Judah's incident with Tamar.

 One of his most cited comments is on Leviticus 21:1 "None shall defile himself for any [dead] person among his kin."
 Rabbi Leiner read the verse as a warning against the defilement of the soul.
 The soul is defiled when it is infected with the bitterness and rage that comes with senseless suffering and tragedy.
 Those who — like the Kohanim— would serve God, are commanded to find the resources to resist the defilements of despair and darkness.
 Despair is the ultimate denial of God, and surrender to darkness is the ultimate blasphemy.